 4. Violence, Agitation & Behavioural Risk

 Behaviours associated with acute agitation, aggression, or intoxication pose safety risks to clients and staff.
-Our system includes behavioural-check protocols, early de-escalation, separation from group activities, and, when necessary, external intervention.
+The system includes behavioural-check protocols, early de-escalation, separation from group activities when necessary, and external intervention as a last resort.

 5. Intoxication Detection & Relapse Risk

-Relapse events or attempts to access substances are rare but taken seriously.
-Structured checks, peer reporting culture, room searches when indicated, and symptom-based screening help ensure early detection and intervention.
+Relapse events or attempts to access substances during treatment are rare but taken seriously.
+Structured checks, peer reporting culture, room searches when indicated, and symptom-based screening enable early detection.
+Indicators are based on staff observations, screening results, and documented attempts to access substances on or around the campus.

 6. Night-Shift Early Warning System

-The night shift follows enhanced protocols for clients at risk of withdrawal progression, sleep disturbance, panic episodes, or psychiatric deterioration.
-Night-time emergency response times and observation frequencies are monitored through governance reviews.
+The night shift (23:00-08:00) follows enhanced protocols for clients at risk of withdrawal progression, sleep disturbance, panic episodes, or psychiatric deterioration.
+Night-time monitoring is a distinct operational requirement because several high-risk clinical events – withdrawal worsening, panic, and psychiatric deterioration – occur disproportionately between midnight and early morning.

 7. Risk Escalation & Client Outcomes

-Risk escalation does not necessarily indicate failure in treatment.
-Most escalations lead to brief intensification of monitoring, change of support plan, or psychiatrist input.
+Risk escalation does not indicate failure in treatment.
+Most escalations lead to a brief intensification of monitoring, a change in the support plan, or psychiatrist input – and the client continues the programme without interruption.
 A minority result in hospital transfer.
-Outcomes are tracked to identify patterns and improve system reliability.
+All outcomes are tracked to identify patterns and improve system reliability over time.

 8. Governance Oversight & Continuous Improvement